bmagana5/senior_project/README.md

 Current things I'm working on:

-* Create sql database for posts, comments, and friends
+* Create additional databases for other functions (interests, comment posts, groups, friends)
-* Create sanitization for the main page
+* Continue sanitization for the page
-* Add functionality to the page (php, sql, etc.)
+* Add any final adjustments to modify the page

+Notes:
+* Instead of putting too many php codes, the php function 'comments.inc.php' will handle all the functions instead.